Gabe Wright: Cleveland Browns

 On September 5, 2016, Wright was signed to the practice squad of the Cleveland Browns.
-On September 13, 2016, he was promoted to the Browns' active roster.
-He was released on October 4, 2016 and re-signed to the practice squad the next day.
-He was elevated back to the active roster on October 11, 2016.
-He was released again on October 21, 2016 and re-signed back to the practice squad a few days later.
-He was re-signed back to the active roster again on December 13, 2016.
+On September 13, he was promoted to the Browns' active roster.
+Wright was released by Cleveland on October 4 and was re-signed to the practice squad the following day.
+He was elevated back to the active roster on October 11.
+Wright was released again on October 21 and re-signed back to the practice squad a few days later.
+Wright was re-signed back to the active roster again on December 13.

 On May 19, 2017, Wright was waived by the Browns.

 Philadelphia Eagles

 On June 5, 2017, Wright was signed by the Philadelphia Eagles.
-He was waived by the team on September 1, 2017.
+He was waived by the team on September 1.

 Miami Dolphins

 On September 4, 2017, Wright was signed to the Miami Dolphins' practice squad.
-He was promoted to the active roster on December 28, 2017.
+He was promoted to the active roster on December 28.

 On August 14, 2018, Wright was released by the Dolphins.

 Oakland Raiders

 On August 15, 2018, Wright was claimed off waivers by the Oakland Raiders.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
-He was released on September 14, 2018, but was re-signed five days later.
-He was promoted to the active roster on December 18, 2018.
-Wright was waived during final roster cuts on August 30, 2019.
+He was waived by Oakland on September 1, and was re–signed to the practice squad the next day.
+Wright was released again on September 14, but was re-signed five days later.
+He was promoted to the active roster on December 18.

+Wright was waived by Oakland as a part of final roster cuts on August 30, 2019.